cgilling/fab-proxy/README.md

-# Notice of Deprecation
+# We're back!

-Unfortunately I have not had time to keep up to date with this project and in the meantime someone else has taken the same idea and seems to be supporting it better.
-So head over to [fabproxy.com](https://fabproxy.com/) and try it out!
+Seeing the [The Pitch Zone](https://thepitchzone.com/) has recently updated their card information, I was able to easily update this tool to be up to date up to Everfest.

 # FAB Proxy